NSMBW-Community/NSMBW-Staffroll-Tool/README.md

     python3 staffroll.py [-h] [--type {bin,txt}] [--dont-abbr-indents] in_file [out_file]

-* -h: display help information
+* `-h`: display help information
-* --type bin, --type txt: the input file type (binary format or text format).
+* `--type bin`, `--type txt`: the input file type (binary format or text format).
 If not specified, the tool will make an educated guess based on the file contents.
-* --dont-abbr-indents: when converting to text format, the tool will by default omit indentation values when they match the auto-calculated optimal indentation value for centering.
+* `--dont-abbr-indents`: when converting to text format, the tool will by default omit indentation values when they match the auto-calculated optimal indentation value for centering.
 If this option is specified, however, indentation levels will always be explicit in the output file.
-* in_file: the input file
+* `in_file`: the input file
-* out_file: the output file.
+* `out_file`: the output file.
 If not specified, defaults to in_file plus either ".bin" or ".txt" depending on the output format.

 Example